 2. Not being consistent in where you keep your planning system

 What good is a planning system if you have no idea where to find it?
 I can answer that – none.
-You planning system, lists, and important information will be of little to no value if you don’t know where to find it.
-Keeping these things in the same place or couple of places ensures that you will be able to write things in the right place.
+Your planning system, lists, and important information will be of little to no value if you don’t know where to find it.
+Keeping these things in the same place or in a couple of places ensures that you will be able to write things in the correct place.

 If you have a wonderful planner that you use most of the time, but not all of the time, information that you need will be missing at times.
-Not only will you be missing information you need, but you may also be quite discouraged since your system still has flaws.
+You be missing information you need.
+And, you may also be quite discouraged since your system still has flaws.
 I have one of three places where my planner will be all the time, and one of them is in my car right alongside me.

 My planner is actually usable when it is within reach at all times.
 Choosing someplace that is both easily assessable and logical are two things to keep in mind.